lezgin-alimoglu/CubeMars-AK60-6/README.md

 3. **Change the Motor Mode:**
    By using upper computer program, change the motor mode which mode you will use.
 If you do not, this can be harmful for motor and burn some drivers.

+4. **Give the Permission for CAN**
+   By using upper computer program, you should also give the permission for CAN protocol for motors.

 ---

-4. **Give the Permission for CAN**
-   By using upper computer program, you should also give the permission for CAN protocol for motors---

 ### Files Included
 - **Arduino Codes:** Ready-to-use scripts for the AK60-6 model.